wxmiked/windb2/README.md

 More WRF domains can be created in the WinDB2 by issuing the same command.
 Although it is not a requirement, it makes sense to keep the WinDB2 domain numbers consistent with the WRF domain numbers.

-## Inserting lots of wrfout files

-Inserting lots of wrfout files is easy.
-You just rerun the same command you used to create the WinDB2 domain except you replace the `-n` argument with the `-d` argument and the domain that you want to insert into.
-In our previous example, we want use domain 1, so our command to insert many wrfout_d01 files is: `insert-windb-file.py -d 1 localhost postgres test-windb2-1 wrfout_d01`

 # Supported Models

 Most of the functionality of WinDB(1) was directed at the NCAR's Weather Research and Forecasting Model (WRF).
 The original WinDB code aimed to rapidly post-process and validate WRF wind fields.
 The new version aims to be an extensible database for both atmospheric and ocean models.